top of page

 By the end of this course, participants will be able to:

-• promote the understanding and valuing of individual differences
+• Promote Individual Differences: Encourage the understanding and valuing of individual differences among students.

-• consider the impact of digital technology on cyberbullying
+• Impact of Digital Technology: Consider the influence of digital technology on cyberbullying and how it can be managed.

-• arrange better and safer surroundings for students
+• Create Safer Environments: Arrange better and safer surroundings for students, both online and offline.

-• thoughtfully take care of safety in the digital world
+• Digital Safety: Thoughtfully address safety in the digital world.

 bottom of page